 Chestnuts are also superior in nutrition to acorns providing more carbohydrates and 10 times the protein.
 They're not only attractive, they will nourish your herd like nothing else.
 Chestnuts are even used to fatten beef and hogs and the meat is sold at a premium price due to the great body condition achieved by feeding chestnuts.
 If you want a food source to increase the size and quality of your deer herd chestnuts can't be beat.

-Unlike some other plantings like beets, deer don't need time to develop a taste for chestnuts.
-In the study referenced above, the deer that were studied had never seen or eaten a chestnut before but as soon as they were put out the deer went right to them and started eating.
-In fact, it took less than an hour for them to find them.
-Chestnuts really cant be beat in terms of being the most attractive food source for deer.
+Unlike some other plantings like sugar beets or other brassicas, deer don't need time to develop a taste for chestnuts.
+In the study referenced above, the deer that were studied had never seen or eaten a chestnut before but as soon as they were put out the deer wasted no time finding them.
+In fact, it took less than an hour for the first deer to show up on camera to chow down on these tasty nuts.